hurlbertlab/dietdatabase/README.md

   </tr>
   <tr>
     <td>Altitude_max_m</td>
-    <td>Minimum altitude of the study in meters if a range was provided.
+    <td>Maximum altitude of the study in meters if a range was provided.
 If altitude is given in anything other than meters, don't
     forget to convert first!</td>
   </tr>
   <tr>